foundweekends/pamflet/docs/02/c.markdown

 `00.markdown`, always acts as a title page whether it is for a the entire pamflet or just one section.
-It is numbered and positioned according on the higher level numbering; at the top level, this is simply the absense of any number.
+It is numbered and positioned according on the higher level numbering; at the top level, this is simply the absence of any number.

 You can also see in this example that Pamflet's second level numbering is lowercase letters.
 The third is lowercase roman numerals, and and